JasonRawlins/Gedcom/README.md

 # Gedcom
-A program to manipulate Gedcom Version 5.5.1 files.
+A program to manage Gedcom Standard 5.5.1 files.

-This program parses a .ged file and then allows various operations, such as converting the .ged to JSON and other custom actions.
+Gedcom.NET is a tool to explore and transform Gedcom files (.ged).
+Gedcom files are the default format used on genealogy sites like Ancestry and FamilySearch to store genealogy information.

+I started this because I wanted to search the data in ged files an unstructured way.
+I was doing raw text searches through a ged file and found some interesting things right away.
+Then I got an idea for a fun genealogy website, but I would need the Gedcom data as json.
+There didn't seem to be anything that did that so I decided to write a simple Gedcom parser.

+If you are a data structure nerd, you might get a kick out of the Gedcom Standard 5.5.1.
+They released it in the 1980s and now that I understand it, I think it was pretty clever.
+I've integrated the documentation with the code for easy reference.
+I can't imagine too many people are going to be interested in this, but for any that are, I want it to be a tool to learn Gedcom 5.5.1 so that 3rd-party development is consistent with the standard.

+Here are the goals of Gedcom.NET:

+* A tool to explore the raw data in ged files.
+* Export to multiple file formats, starting with json.
+* Easy-to-use command line tool to query and transform ged files.
+* Provide a human-readable abstraction of the standard using a doman-driven code style.
+* Code base is integrated with the Gedcom documentation.
+* Readonly for now.

+**Gedcom structure**
-The most basic data structure in a .ged file is a Gedcom line.
+Gedcom files are quite simple.
+The most basic data structure is a Gedcom line.
 A line contains a level, a tag, and a value.
 Here is an example of an INDI (Individual) record:

 0 @I***REMOVED***@ INDI
 1 NAME John /Doe/